digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 The table footer only appears if you have pagination.
 In these section, the pagionation, the next/prev/last/first buttons and the actual page is shown.
 This footer appears sticky in the table on mobile devices.

+We are using [tabulator](http://tabulator.info/) for building our tables.

 #### Tables with fix content